lorobert42/webserv/doc/How-to-use-config-file.md

 ## Option
 Option is a key-value pair.

-- Key is defined by a string followed by an equal sign `=`.
+- Option is defined by a string followed by an equal sign `=`.
 - Value is defined by a string following the equal sign `=` and ending with line break.

 ### Example